-He/she is acting like a mentor during the project phases for his/her team, but after the project is complete and delivered, then it is his/her responsibility that to prepare a detailed lesson learned report that will help the organization to deal with the future or ongoing projects.
+He/she is acting like a mentor during the project phases for his/her team.
+Still, after the project is complete and delivered, it is his/her responsibility to prepare a detailed lesson learned report that will help the organization deal with future or ongoing projects.

 Lesson learned reports should contain all the failures so that the organization can avoid making those mistakes again.